edX Online

 How much can you earn with an MBA in supply chain management?

-Supply chain managers report higher-than average salaries, with a median annual wage of $79,400 for logisticians, according to the Bureau of Labor Statistics (BLS).
+According to the Bureau of Labor Statistics (BLS), logisticians earned a median annual wage of $80,880 in 2024.
 That's an hourly wage of over $38 per hour.

-Salaries vary depending on degree level, job title, and experience.
-For example, the lowest 10% of logisticians earned under $47,990 in May 2023, while the highest 10% earned more than $128,550 during the same period.
+Salaries vary depending on your degree level, job title, and experience.
+For example, in May 2024, the lowest 10% of logisticians earned under $49,260, while the highest 10% earned more than $132,110.
 An MBA often translates to higher earning potential.

 Location can also impact earning potential.
-The top-paying states for supply chain managers like logisticians include Washington, D.C., Delaware, Maryland, and Hawaii.
+In 2024, the top-paying states for transportation, storage, and distribution managers, which include logistics managers, were Delaware, Washington, D.C., Washington, New Hampshire, and Colorado.

 What should you expect from an online MBA degree program?